Enrolled Brooklyn College undergraduate and graduate students are entitled to free, unlimited visits to the Brooklyn College Health Clinic.

 - Anti-inflammatory drugs, etc.

-Prescription medications may also be filled at patient's pharmacy of choice.
-See discount pharmacy resource list for names and locations of pharmacies that offer reduced prices for patients of the Brooklyn College Health Clinic.
+This, and all other prescription medications, may also be filled at patient's pharmacy of choice.
+See the discount pharmacy resource list for names and locations of pharmacies that offer reduced prices for patients of the Brooklyn College Health Clinic.
+Note that Most insurances cover the cost of contraception.
+Kings Court Drugs at 8 Newkirk Plaza, keeps Ella in stock.

 - Plan B Emergency Contraception — $20

 The Health Clinic sponsors workshops and conferences on a variety of health topics.
 Staff is available to work with classes and student groups in providing health education.
-Free health literature is made available in the Health Clinic waiting room, in Boylan Hall near the cafeteria, and on the second floor of the Student Center.
+Free health literature is made available in the Health Clinic, in Boylan Hall near the cafeteria, and on the second floor of the Student Center.